wrjodjana/obsidian-vault/interview/behavioral interviews/structureiq.md

 - Finally,

 **Why this role?**
-- In terms of technical understanding, I've previously worked with
+- In terms of technical understanding, I've previously worked with Python, Flask and mySQL before so I have a strong, indepth knowledge of how these technologies interact with frontend and backend applications
+- Also through my data engineering role, I also did some basic dashboard development using Metabase (not necessarily developing) but I'd understand what sort of visualizations are needed
+- Finally,